Webtrends Tracking Code

 Commentary

-This is the latest in a series of decisions preventing the special jurisdictional rules for insurance from benefiting parties other than the actual insured or a beneficiary under the policy.
+The High Court ruling on the co-insurance point follows a series of decisions preventing the special jurisdictional rules for insurance from benefiting parties other than the actual insured or a beneficiary under the policy.

-The judge in this case, however, thought it was "open to question" whether the European Court would take a similar approach to a subrogated claim brought by insurers in the name of the insured.
+The judge, however, thought it was "open to question" whether the European Court would take a similar approach to a subrogated claim brought by insurers in the name of the insured.
 The same logic could easily apply, but the right of subrogation is not recognised in many European jurisdictions.